Alucard008/django_crud_app/README.md

 To run this application , you need the following

-  -Postgres
+  - Postgres
-  -Pychamr/VsCode (any other IDE)
+  - Pychamr/VsCode (any other IDE)

 Steps to follow:
   - Clone this repo